 Crypto “Savings” Accounts Vs. Regular Savings Accounts: FAQ

-Before you move a single Satoshi or stablecoin, you need to be clear on a few aspects of cryptocurrency interest accounts.
+Before you move a single Satoshi or stablecoin, you must be clear on a few aspects of cryptocurrency interest accounts.

 Is a cryptocurrency interest account risky?
-Cryptocurrency interest accounts aren’t generally considered high-risk for those with moderate risk tolerance, but they are not risk-free.
+Given the events of 2022, cryptocurrency interest accounts seem at a much higher risk than they did in prior years.
 Although the platforms covered in this article go through extensive security protocols and have yet to experience a hack for funds, there are still risks involved with holding digital assets and trusting their custody to third parties.
 Don’t put in anything you cannot afford to lose.

 Are cryptocurrency interest accounts FDIC insured?
 No. Most U.S. bank accounts are covered up to $250,000 by FDIC insurance, cryptocurrency accounts are not.
 Digital assets such as Bitcoin, Ethereum, and even fiat-pegged stablecoin deposits such as USDC, GUSD, and USDT aren’t covered by FDIC insurance.
-Any loss of funds due to theft wouldn’t be covered by federal insurance.
+Federal insurance wouldn’t cover any loss of funds due to theft.

-A cryptocurrency interest account should be viewed as an investment and not a savings account.
-Calling them cryptocurrency savings accounts is a misnomer– they are investments and should be treated as such.
+A cryptocurrency interest account should be viewed as an investment, not a savings account.

 Are cryptocurrency interest rates guaranteed?
 No, but they do tend to stay within parameters.